 Another traditional festival is the Isle of Skye Highland Games, held annually since 1877 with the exception of the war years.
 Over two days of events in August, there are track and field competitions, piping competitions and a regatta plus lots more to see and do.
 It’s a great community event that captures the true spirit of life in the Highlands.

-With so much on offer, it’s no surprise the Isle of Skye is Scotland’s most popular island destination.
+With so much on offer and lots of places to visit, it’s no surprise the Isle of Skye is Scotland’s most popular island destination.
 Take a look at our great range of Isle of Skye cottages and book your next stay.